 Burcu Ayşen Ürgen

-◾ Assistant Professor in UMRAM
+◾ Assistant Professor at UMRAM

-◾ Assistant Professor in the Psychology department
+◾ Assistant Professor at Department of Psychology

 Burcu Ayşen Ürgen is an Assistant Professor at the Department of Psychology and National Magnetic Resonance Research Center(UMRAM), Bilkent University.
 She directs the Cognitive Computational Neuroscience Lab.